Herbivore Lapis Blue Face Oil

 The Feel: Super lightweight

 Herbivore's Lapis Blue Tansy Face Oil is a captivating blue color that comes in an aesthetically pleasing bottle.
-The product itself is lightweight, and the smell reminds me of a sweet, minty medicine.
-The product can be applied on the hands and massaged into the face, or you can apply it directly on the skin with the dropper before massaging it in.
+The product itself is lightweight, and the smell reminds me of sweet, minty medicine.
+It can be applied on the hands and massaged into the face, or you can apply it directly on the skin with the dropper before massaging it in.
 The texture isn't sticky and leaves no residue.
 The directions state to use the oil morning and night, waiting one to three minutes before applying any makeup.

 The Ingredients: Hydrating natural powers

 Blue Tansy: The moisturizing properties of blue tansy oil make it ideal for dry skin, as well as breakout-prone skin dealing with peeling or rawness from harsh products.
 The aroma of blue tansy also provides an added advantage.

 Jojoba Oil: Jojoba oil is a prominent ingredient in skin and hair care products today and for good reason.
 It's packed with skin-loving nutrients, including vitamin E and vitamin B.

 Squalane: Squalane helps to lock moisture into the skin and protect barrier health.
 It also absorbs easily without a greasy residue and is suitable for most skin types.